27 Pre-Cruise Mistakes Travelers Tend To Make

 Realistic editorial photo of cruise invoice, calendar with final payment reminder, pen, and laptop on a kitchen table, w

-Put the date in a calendar with a reminder a week early.
-That gives time to check the card, cabin, passengers, and any package choices before the money leaves.
+Enter it in the calendar with a reminder a week out.
+That affords the time to verify the cabin, passengers and card before the funds are gone.

 22. The Exact Cruise Terminal